SchulzLab/TFAnalysis/README.md

 ###Data preprocessing

 ####Processing TF ChIP-seq label tsv data
-The provided TF ChIP-seq label tsv files have to separated by TF and tissue.
+The provided TF ChIP-seq label tsv files are separated by TF and tissue.
 Further, the training data is balanced by randomly choosing just as many samples from the unbound class as there are for the bound class.
 Use the script `Preprocessing/Split_and_Balance_ChIP-seq_TSV_files.py` to perform these tasks.